-Shares in plastic additive specialist Symphony Environmental Technologies (LON:SYM) fell over 20% in early trade today as a trading update revealed that second half revenues would not hit their target and the year would additionally slip to a loss.
+Shares in plastic additive specialist Symphony Environmental Technologies (LON:SYM) fell over 20% in early trade today.
+A trading update revealed that second half revenues would not hit their target, and the year would slip to a loss.
 The markets punished the latest Symphony profit warning:

-As far as the figures say, this company has been public for some time, since the end of 2001 according to the stock exchange.
-The share price on that date was 47.20p and the share price has not been pretty since then and with a couple of rallies it has been all downhill.
-There have been no dividends paid either, so shareholders may have gotten little out of this share at this time, particularly if they are holding for the long haul.
+As far as the figures say, this company has been public for some time.
+It has been listed since the end of 2001.
+The share price on that date was 47.20p and the share price has not been pretty since.
+Barring a couple of rallies it has been all downhill.
+There have been no dividends paid either, so shareholders may have gotten little out of this share at this time.
 In 2018 we had a spike where the share doubled inside a couple of months to sit at over 30p, but since then it has slid back down.
 Volatility is par for the course for this share it seems.

-Symphony are probably a company that would excite people on first pass: they describe themselves as a world leader in plastic additives.
-These have a wide range of applications, but the main one (d2w) has the ability to make plastic decompose after a short while – very much in vogue at the moment.
-But it does not stop there: other additives can give plastic different behaviours such as anti-fire, anti-bacterial, and even as a security measure.
+Symphony are probably a company that would excite people on first pass.
+They describe themselves as a world leader in plastic additives.
+These have a wide range of applications, but the main one (d2w) has the ability to make plastic decompose after a short while.
+This is very much in vogue at the moment.
+But it does not stop there.
+They manufacture other additives that can give plastic different behaviours such as anti-fire, anti-bacterial, and even as a security measure.

 The headline is straightforward: this is the first item mentioned in the RNS: